Seversonic/megaCMD-docker/README.md

 > *.docx~

-## Future
+## Cron
-schedule the syncs to pause/resume
+A basic cron file found in the ```/megacmd/config``` can be used to schedule the pause/resume of the sync and send the output to the container logs.
+Edit this as neccesary for your needs.